1903 Florida hurricane

-The 1903 Florida hurricane was an Atlantic hurricane that caused extensive wind and flood damage on the Florida peninsula and over the adjourning Southeastern United States in early to mid September 1903.
-The third tropical cyclone and third hurricane of the season, this storm was first observed near Mayaguana island in the Bahamas early on September 9.
-Moving northwestward, it became a hurricane the next day and passed near Nassau.
-The cyclone then turned to the west-northwest on September 11 and passed just north of the Bimini Islands.
+The 1903 Florida hurricane was a moderate Atlantic hurricane that caused extensive wind and flood damage in peninsular Florida and over the adjourning Southeastern United States in early to mid September 1903.
+The third tropical cyclone and third hurricane of the season, this storm was first observed near the Turks and Caicos Islands early on September 9.
+Moving northwestward, it became a hurricane the next day and passed near Nassau, Bahamas.
+The cyclone then turned to the west-northwest on September 11 and passed just north of Bimini.
 As it crossed the Bahamas, the cyclone produced hurricane-force winds that caused damage to crops and buildings, but no deaths were reported over the island chain.